ladsantos/PoWeRS/docs/manual.md

     make -f Makefile.rh64silent

 Remember to declare the MOOG path in your bash profile, and if you type MOOGSILENT on your command line, you should get MOOG running with no errors.
-If everything went right, pwoogs should be working well.
+If everything went right, powers should be working well.